 If the Contractor at any time fails to fully perform required maintenance, the Representative will provide immediate notification of the non-compliance and establish a date and time by which the maintenance work must be completed.
 If the Contractor fails to remediate the unsatisfactory maintenance condition within the established time frame, the Department will perform the required maintenance and deduct the cost of the work from money due or to become due the Contractor.

 The Department reserves the right to enter upon a project and, at its own expense, perform routine maintenance of the existing roadway and/or structures.
-This maintenance will be during the life of the project, but will not include those items that are the Contractor's responsibility as specified herein, and in Section 105.13 for the contract work and Section 901.3(e) for the accommodation of local traffic.
+This maintenance will be during the life of the project but will not include those items that are the Contractor's responsibility as specified herein, and in Section 105.13 for the contract work and Section 901.3(e) for the accommodation of local traffic.
 The Department does not assume responsibility in any way for the maintenance and protection of traffic as a consequence of performing this routine roadway and/or structure maintenance.

 (c) Snow Removal and Anti-Skid Material.
-The Department reserves the right to enter upon a project and, at its own expense, remove snow and/or place anti-skid material, considered necessary for traffic protection.
+The Department reserves the right to enter upon a project and, at its own expense, remove snow and/or place anti-skid material considered necessary for traffic protection.
 The Department does not assume responsibility in any way for maintenance of traffic as a consequence of removing snow or placing anti-skid material.

 Remove the anti-skid material when necessary.

 (d) Detours.
 For indicated detours, furnish, erect, maintain, and remove the detour signs, unless otherwise directed.
-Also, temporarily cover, revise, or remove existing permanent guide signs, in the vicinity of the construction site and along the detour route, if the messages on the guide signs conflict with the detour signs.
+Also, temporarily cover, revise, or remove existing permanent guide signs in the vicinity of the construction site and along the detour route if the messages on the guide signs conflict with the detour signs.
 Erect, maintain, and remove the detour signs and the modification of directional signs, as indicated, and as necessary for construction conditions.
 Restore original signs to their original state upon removal of the detour.

 (e) Local Traffic Maintenance and Safety.
 Proceed with the work to ensure safety and the least inconvenience to local traffic.
 Maintain local traffic ingress and egress by use of existing or new roadways.